 This book list is a labor of love—fitting for the month of February, don’t you think?
-It took me two years to work through the potential candidates for this list!
+It took me a good two years to work through the potential candidates for this list!
 I abandoned many novels either for inappropriate content or being just a tad too cheesy.
 It’s hard to find romance that embodies the old-fashioned values of friendship, loyalty and sacrifice.

 The best kind of romances are the ones you can read over and over, yet still draw you into a wonderful kind of miserable suspense.
 Slow beginnings, properly agonizing middles, and redemptive endings make for my very favorite stories; I think you’ll find a lot of that in this list.
 (I measure the quality of a book by how forlorn I feel at the end because it’s the right thing to do.)